-The Rabaul Nurses were prisoners-of-war for three and a half years during the Second World War (1939 - 1945).
-The story of these Australian army and civilian nurses from New Guinea is told in Not Now Tomorrow by Alice M Bowman who was one of them.
+The Rabaul Nurses were prisoners-of-war for more than three and a half years during the Second World War (WW2 1939 - 1945).
+The story of the captive Australian nurses from New Guinea — army and civilian (including four Missionary nurses) — is told in the book Not Now Tomorrow by Alice M Bowman, who was from the Government Hospital in Rabaul.

 "Their service Our heritage."
 Quoted from the Department of Veterans' Affairs Commemorative Program.